gc4rella/go-dummy-vnfm/README.md

 The VNFM must be configured using a configuration file, specified through the `--cfg` flag (see [the sample configuration for further details](https://raw.githubusercontent.com/mcilloni/go-dummy-vnfm/master/config.toml.sample)).

-In case no such flag is specified, the default is to search in the current directory for a file named `config.toml`.
+In case no such flag is specified, the default behaviour is to search in the current directory for a file named `config.toml`.

 ## How to configure `go-dummy-vnfm`